 You’ll need to monitor customer usage patterns closely to ensure that your pricing tiers are effective and sustainable over time.

-If you see that one tier is significantly more popular than others, you might consider what obstacles are preventing customers from subscribing to the other tiers.
+Do you observe that one tier is significantly more popular than others?
+Then you might consider what obstacles are preventing customers from subscribing to these other tiers.
 For instance, perhaps the pricing is too high for the amount of value included with the tier.

 On the other hand, closely tracking customer usage patterns can give you insight into what’s actually working.
 You can assess your most successful tiers to get a better understanding of what your customers value most and what you can mimic in other areas of your business.